 “What then is the mission of the divine prophets?
 Their mission is the education and advancement of the world of humanity.
 They are the real teachers and

 educators, the universal instructors of mankind.
 If we wish to discover whether any of these great souls or messengers was in reality a prophet of God, we must investigate the facts surrounding His life and history; and the first point of our investigation will be the education He bestowed upon mankind.
 If He has been an educator, if He has really trained a nation or a people, causing it to rise from the lowest depths of ignorance to the highest station of knowledge, then we are sure that He was a prophet.
-This is a plain and clear method of procedure, proof that is irrefutable … We do not need to mention miracles, saying that out of rock water gushed forth, for such miracles and statements may be denied and refused by those who hear them.
+This is a plain and clear method of procedure, proof that is irrefutable. … We do not need to mention miracles, saying that out of rock water gushed forth, for such miracles and statements may be denied and refused by those who hear them.
 The deeds of Moses are conclusive evidences of His prophethood.”
 (7)

 The same is true of Christ, Muhammad, Buddha, Krishna, Zoroaster, or Bahá’u’lláh.
 That They are Educators is proved by Their teachings.
 That They can attract the hearts of men is proved by the great number of Their followers.
 Their Messages are the proof of the validity of Their Missions.
 This is the real miracle: that they bring a knowledge which banishes ignorance.